 On May 18, 2014, the Securities and Exchange Commission (SEC) approved the amendment of the Articles of Incorporation and by-laws of the Company, changing its corporate name to Metro Global Holdings Corporation.
 The amendments are to re-align two other existing companies namely; Metro Countrywide Corporation and Metro Countrywide Holdings, Inc. under the umbrella of Metro Global Holdings Corporation and identify the group with the common name "Metro".
 The Company is likewise a substantial shareholder of Metro Rail Transit Holdings, Inc. and Metro Rail Transit Holdings II, Inc.

 The Company registered office address is located at Mezzanine Floor, Renaissance Centre, Meralco Avenue, Pasig City.
-The Company employed two (2) office personnel in 2015.
-In 2014, the Company has not employed any employee.
+The Company employed two (2) office personnel both in 2016 and in 2015.

 1.2 Approval of Financial Statements